 - Do everything in low flame to get the perfect texture and taste.

-- If you make gur makhana's in bulk, do it in batches.
+- If you make gur makhana in bulk, do it in batches.

 - It can be stored in an airtight container for a week at room temperature.
-If sweet makhana with Jaggery is exposed to air, they get soggy and does-not taste well.
+If sweet makhana with Jaggery is exposed to air, it gets soggy and does not taste well.

 More Phool Makhana Recipes